What Dogs Come From Tibet? All About Tibetan Dog Breeds

 It is thought that the Shih Tzu is a cross between the Chinese Pekingese dog breed and the Tibetan Lhasa Apso dog.
 The Dalai Lama gave a Tibetan Lhasa Apso to the Chinese Emperor at the end of the 17th Century.
 This is why the Shih Tzu is also thought to be from the Tibetan family of dogs.

-In China, owning a Shih Tzu was a great prize; they were the Chinese royal family’s favorite dog for many years.
-Like Tibet, China refused to sell, trade, or give away any Shih Tzu dogs, so this dog did not come to the western world until about 1930.
+Owning a Shih Tzu in China was a great prize; they were the Chinese royal family’s favorite dog for many years.
+Like Tibet, China refused to sell, trade, or give away any Shih Tzu dogs, so these dogs did not come to the Western world until about 1930.

 Shih Tzus are known to be outgoing and alert.
 They tend to be quite possessive around other dogs and socialize with them, and you must start at a very young age.